 - You need complete transparency of where your donation/charity is going.

 Donors can completely put their trust in us regarding their donations and charity.
-There are many people in Pakistan and all over the world who wish to spend their money on non- profit charity organizations but they are unsure about to whom they should donate.
-In order to ensure complete transparency, Transparent Hands uploads all the documents with the patients’ success stories so the donors can see that their money is spent on a right cause.
+There are many people in Pakistan and all over the world who wish to spend their money on non-profit charity organizations but they are unsure about to whom they should donate.
+In order to ensure complete transparency, Transparent Hands uploads all the documents with the patients’ success stories so the donors can see that their money is spent on the right cause.

-A large number of patients, who came to Transparent Hands in hope for relief, consisted of children suffering from congenital heart defects.
+A large number of patients, who came to Transparent Hands in the hope of relief, consisted of children suffering from congenital heart defects.
 Children from 2 months up to 15 years old were treated in past.
-These little souls had hole in their heart which needed to be repaired otherwise it would have resulted in further deterioration of health.
+These little souls had a hole in their hearts that needed to be repaired otherwise it would have resulted in further deterioration of health.

 2 – World vision

-World vision is in second position in our List of Top 8 Charitable Organizations in United States of America.
+World Vision is in the second position in our list of top 8 charity organizations in the USA.
 World Vision is an international partnership of Christians whose mission is to follow their Lord and Savior Jesus Christ in working with the poor and oppressed to promote human transformation, seek justice, and bear witness to the good news of the Kingdom of God.

-They pursue this mission through integrated, holistic commitment to:
+They pursue this mission through an integrated, holistic commitment to: